 On completion of this course, the student will be able to:

-1. Read and respond critically and analytically to research in education (academic texts and articles from a wide range of sources).
+- Research: Read, respond and act critically and analytically in response to research in education (academic texts and articles from a wide range of sources).

 |Graduate Attributes and Skills

 ||1.This course prepares students to engage critically and analytically with current areas of development in learning and teaching in secondary schools and with broader issues and problematised areas in education.

 2.Students on this course work collaboratively to design creative and effective approaches to meet the challenges of working with children and young people in the 21st Century classroom.

 3.Students are taught to reflect, using appropriate theoretical models of reflective practice on their own practice and their own situated thinking; and to respond reflexively in order to improve learning and teaching.
 This often means making in-practice decisions in complex situations

 4.Student teachers on this course develop the necessary skills to communicate effectively with a range of audiences from children to their professional colleagues, parents and other adults with professional responsibilities for children and young people, adapting communication appropriately to context and purpose.